elcarimay/OPIC/기념일(celebration).md

 Overall, the Seollal gathering was a joyful occasion filled with meaningful ceremony, delicious food, and cherished moments of togetherness.
 It was a reminder of the importance of family.
 ```
-# 3. Talk about a memorable incident that happened at a gathering or a celebration. what happened?
+# 3. Talk about a memorable incident that happened at a gathering or a celebration.
+What happened?
 ```
 At a family gathering for Seollal, everyone was sitting down to enjoy a big feast of traditional Korean dishes.
 As they were passing around dishes of steaming hot food, one of the younger children accidentally spilled